New Orleans 3 Days Itinerary

 Tripod might be useful if you plan to take night shots of the city.
 Otherwise, it’s rather useless.
 You can also consider taking a polarizing filter for your tele-zoom lens if you would like to avoid reflection on the water while attending the swam tour.

 New Orleans has plenty of spots for great photography.
 If you like the street photo, there’s nothing better than Royal or Bourbon street.
 For architecture photography, wander around the French Quarter, but also consider going to Magazine Street and other more remote locations.
 The good idea is to go to the river bank and try to take a beautiful picture of the steamboat on the Mississippi River.
 And if you need a city skyline, try to cross the river and frame it from the other side of it.
-Or take a boat tour and take picture from the river itself.
+Or take a boat tour and take pictures from the river itself.

 Below we listed some ideas you can use for yourself: